complexlogic/flex-launcher/docs/configuration.md

 Default: false

+#### StartupCmd
+Defines a command that Flex Launcher will execute immediately upon startup.
+This can be used to autostart your favorite application.

+#### QuitCmd
+Defines a command that Flex Launcher will execute immediately before quitting.
+This can be used to do any mode switching or appplication starting to prepare your desktop, e.g. for maintenance.

 ## Creating Menus
-At least one menu must be defined in the configuration file, and the title must match the ```DefaultMenu``` setting value.
+At least one menu must be defined in the configuration file, and the title must match the `DefaultMenu` setting value.
 The title of a menu is its section name.
 Any title may be used that is not reserved for another section, such as "Settings", "Gamepad", etc. The entries of the menu are implemented as key=value pairs.
 The name of the key will be ignored by the program, and is therefore arbtrary.
 However, it is recommended to pick something intutitive such as Entry1, Entry2, Entry3, etc. The entry information is contained in the value.

 Each entry value contains 3 parts of information in order: the title, the icon image path, and the command to run when the button is clicked.
 These are delimited by semicolons:
 ```